Raquel Camaña: Activism

-Camaña was a socialist and was interested in eugenics, arguing that the masses should be taught the conditions necessary for healthy reproduction to alleviate poverty.
+Camaña an advocate of eugenics, arguing that the masses should be taught the conditions necessary for healthy reproduction to alleviate poverty.
 In 1910 she presented her thesis "the Sexual Question" to the Argentine Public Hygiene Society, who unanimously approved her recommendation for the inclusion of sexual education in the school curriculum.
-She was invited to attend the Third International Congress on School Hygiene in Paris, France, the Congress of Pedagogy and Hygiene, held in Belgium, and talks held at the Ateneo de Madrid in Spain.
+She was invited to attend the Third International Congress on School Hygiene in Paris, France (as an official government representative), the Congress of Pedagogy and Hygiene, held in Belgium, and to talks held at the Athenæum of Madrid (Ateneo de Madrid) in Madrid, Spain.

-Camaña also established the League for the Rights of Women and Children, organised Argentina's First National Congress of Children in 1913, and published an article linking motherhood and democracy in 1914.
+Camaña also established the League for the Rights of Women and Children Argentina and organised Argentina's First National Congress of Children with doctor and activist Julieta Lanteri in 1913.
+She published an article linking motherhood and democracy in 1914.